-- ♦ Basic 60% coverage for Health Non-Drug Benefits and 100% coverage of eligible expenses for a semiprivate Hospital room, Travel and Critical Conditions.
-After the Out of Pocket Maximums has been reached for Health Non-Drug coverage, the plan pays 100% of the eligible cost.
-The Basic module does not have any Vision care coverage and coverage for Paramedical Practitioners is limited. - ♦ Standard 80% coverage for Health Non-Drug Benefits and 100% coverage of eligible expenses for a semi-private Hospital room, Travel and Critical Conditions.
-After the Out of Pocket Maximums has been reached for Health Non-Drug coverage, the plan pays 100% of the eligible cost.
-The Standard module offers a wider range of Paramedical Practitioner and Vision Care (lenses at 100% based on fee guide amounts) coverage. - ♦ Enhanced 100% coverage for Health Non-Drug Benefits and 100% coverage of eligible expenses for a semi-private and private Hospital room, Travel and Critical Conditions.
-After the Out of Pocket Maximums has been reached for Health Non-Drug coverage, the plan pays 100% of the eligible cost. - Out-of-Pocket Maximums are established on a Single or Family basis and apply to Basic, Standard and the Enhanced modules.
-If Single coverage is selected for choices then the single Out-of-Pocket maximum applies.
+♦ Module A - 65% coverage for Health Non-Drug Benefits with an applicable member deductible, and 100% coverage for Travel and Critical Conditions.
+After the Out of Pocket Maximums has been reached for Health Non-Drug coverage, the plan pays 100% of the cost.
+Module A does not have any Hospital or Vision care coverage and coverage for Paramedical Practitioners is limited.

+Deductibles and Out-of-Pocket Maximums are established on a Single or Family basis.
+If Single coverage is selected for choices then the single deductibles and Out-of-Pocket maximums apply.
 Conversely, selection of Family coverage means that those amounts apply.
-In the case of Family coverage, the full Family amount must be met before the out-of-pocket maximums have been satisfied there is no single amount within the overall family amount.
-(The Out of Pocket Maximums do not apply to Travel and Critical Conditions).
+In the case of Family coverage, the full Family amount must be met before the deductible and out-of-pocket maximums have been satisfied-there is no single amount within the overall family amount.

+Remember, deductibles apply toward the Out-of-Pocket Maximums

+- Module B 80% coverage for Health Non-Drug Benefits, which now includes Hospital, a wider range of Paramedical Practitioner, and Vision Care (lenses at 100% based on fee guide amounts) coverage.
+In addition, a lower member deductible and NO maximum Out-of-Pocket expense applies to Health Non-Drug.
+Coverage for Travel and Critical Conditions remains at 100%. - Module C The same coverage as Module B, but at 100% coverage level for all benefits.

 There is no lock-in provision in any of the Modules.
-You are permitted movement up or down to any one of the modules once each year upon re-enrollment.
+You are permitted movement up or down to the next module once each year upon re-enrollment.